deepaksharma1992/Img_clf_tf_js_web_app/README.md

 This app is using tensorflow.js to classify the images using Mobile net pretrained model.
 This is an example of transfer learning.

+Technologies used in this app
+- Flask
+- Tensorflow
+- HTML
+- Javascript